 Another amazing rice alternative is shirataki rice, a type of rice made from Konjac root.
 This type of rice has a lot of glucomannan which is a unique fiber that your body can benefit from, while at the same time the rice does not have a lot of carbs or calories.

 As for the preparation process, you will need to get some of the rice, rinse it well, and then let it boil for about a minute.
 After that, you can cook it in a pan until it completely dries out.
 It is a great rice substitute that can help you become healthier and have healthier intestines.

 6. Wild Rice

 Wild rice is a low-calories, low-carbs, but protein-rich rice alternative that can help you have a better diet.
-Even though it cooks for longer than some of the other healthy rice substitutes, it is definitely worth making every once in a while.
+Even though this food whose name starts with “W” cooks for longer than some of the other healthy rice substitutes, it is definitely worth making every once in a while.

 You boil the wild rice just like regular rice but the process usually takes about 45 minutes.
 The taste of the wild rice is a bit stronger, similar to the taste of Farro – nutty!